Bodies known as 'employment tribunals' deal with most work-related legal claims. Employment tribunals operate in England, Wales and Scotland.

 Tribunals were originally set up to provide a relatively cheap, speedy and informal means of settling employment rights disputes between employees and employers.
 While they are still less formal than civil courts, they have become more legalistic and formal as the law has become more complex.

-There is no longer a fee to access an employment tribunal, as of July 2017, when a union-backed case at the Supreme Court ruled charging for access to tribunals was unlawful.
+There is no longer a fee to access the employment tribunal, as of July 2017, when a union-backed case at the Supreme Court ruled charging for access to tribunals was unlawful.